debops/debops-keyring/README.rst

 Project for a while (say 6 months) and know a thing or two how the Project works.

-To make this official, all you need to do is follow the `Adding your OpenPGP publc key`_ section and then add yourself to the ``developers`` file.
+To make this official, all you need to do is follow the `Adding your OpenPGP public key`_ section and then add yourself to the ``developers`` file.

 ..
 The file needs to be self contained e. g. no includes.
 Thus the needed